alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 We will select a recipient for this bounty based on the following criteria, in order of evaluation:

 1. A fully complete retrieval of the data outlined in [Module Details](#module-details)
-2. The highest accuracy for data retrieved
+2. Closest to 100% accuracy for all data retrieved
-3. The fastest speed for retrieval, updated within seconds to real-time
+3. Closest to immediate for data retrieval, updated in real-time
+4. Most comprehensive documentation of the work in accompanying readme file

-If there is more than one developer to meet the above criteria, the first pull request will receive the bounty.
+If there is more than one developer to satisfy the above criteria, the first pull request will receive the bounty.

+**Please make sure to include your wallet address in your documentation and apply to [this job](https://www.based.jobs/) on based.jobs using that same wallet.
+This is where we will award the bounty to the winning developer.**

 ---